cloudflare/cloudflare-docs/content/cloudflare-one/policies/filtering/initial-setup/dns.md

 1. [Install the WARP client](/cloudflare-one/connections/connect-devices/warp/deployment/) on your device.
 2. In the WARP client Settings, log in to your organization’s [Zero Trust instance](/cloudflare-one/glossary/#team-name).
-3. (Optional) If you want to display a [custom block page](/cloudflare-one/policies/filtering/configuring-block-page/), [install the Cloudflare root certificate](/cloudflare-one/connections/connect-devices/warp/user-side-certificates/) on your device .
+3. (Optional) If you want to display a [custom block page](/cloudflare-one/policies/filtering/configuring-block-page/), [install the Cloudflare root certificate](/cloudflare-one/connections/connect-devices/warp/user-side-certificates/) on your device.

 ### Connect DNS locations